 The Nebraska Forest Service pursues a variety of traditional and nontraditional funding sources to facilitate the agency’s reach across Nebraska.
 Through grant funding and leveraging its role within the Institute of Agriculture and Natural Resources at the University of Nebraska-Lincoln, we are able to enrich the lives of Nebraskans by increasing the value, condition, and use of the state’s trees and forests.

-Editor: Benjamin C. Bohall
+Editors: Benjamin C. Bohall

 Contributors: Sandy Benson, Pam Bergstrom, Kyle Bogus, Heather Borck, Aaron Clare, John Erixson, Graham Herbst, Jack Hilgert, Matt Holte, Christina Hoyt, Darla Huff, Steven Jara, Heather Kingery, Chrissy Land, Fred McCartney, Eric Moul, Justin Nickless, David Olson, Seth Petersen, Hanna Pinneo, Lew Sieber, Adam Smith, Jorden Smith, Laurie Stepanek, Denise Wally, Lola Young